GOVTNZ/govtnz-design-system/packages/govtnz-ds-website/src/docs/components/Header.md

 This component is responsive.
 Click the ‘open in new window’ to see how it behaves.

-Design System users should avoid wrapping main navigation links over two or more lines.
-Instead, present links in an unbroken horizontal list.
-Choose a suitable break point to switch to the mobile menu as the screen width changes.

 ## When to use it

 A header is required on all government websites.
 When this header component is used, it must include: